 - TRY A NOURISHING CLEANSER

 Just as you would at any other time of year, you should maintain a consistent cleansing routine throughout autumn and winter.
-This means cleansing morning and evening before applying other products, helping your skin stay clean and clear.
-If your skin’s feeling dry or tight, swap your current cleanser for something more mild and nourishing to keep your face feeling soft.
+The skin tends to be more dry and dehydrated during the colder months which can lead to blackheads, blemishes, and an uneven skin tone.
+This means cleansing morning and evening before and even after applying other products, helping your skin stay clean and clear of sebum, pollutants and waterproof makeup if you have applied any.
+If your skin’s feeling dry, tight or tends to break out more often, swap your current cleanser for something more mild and nourishing.
+On that note, you can Buy Dermalogica PreCleanse Cleansing Oil or something similar that can help remove oil without clogging pores, nourish the skin and condition it with essential fatty acids leaving your face feeling soft and clean with a healthy complexion.

 - BE SURE TO KEEP YOUR SKIN HYDRATED